poornimaSapkal/Blog-Web-App/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project up and running on your local machine for development purposes.

-### Prerequisites
+### Installing

+1. Install VS Code
+2. Install NodeJS
+3. Install MongoDB

 You can refer to the package.json file and install all the dependencies mentioned therein once you've got the environment setup.

+npm install package-name

 ```
 1. body-parser